logansledford/personal-site/content/authors/admin/_index.md

 title: Logan Ledford
 ---

-I am beginning my second year (fall 2021) as a Ph.D. student in criminal justice and criminology at Georgia State University.
-My research interests include policing generally, though specifically police stress and public/media criticism of police.
-In addition, I also enjoy researching rural-specific crime issues and the unique experiences of law enforcement personnel governing those areas.
+I am beginning my third year (fall 2022) as a Ph.D. student in criminal justice and criminology at Georgia State University.
+My research interests include policing and network analysis generally, and I hope to intersect the two fields to advance policing research.
+Outside of academia, I enjoy watching sports (specifically Braves baseball) and movies/tv shows and, when time permits, playing disc golf.